-For information on figuring the depreciation you should have claimed, see Publication 946, How To Depreciate Property.
+For information on figuring depreciation, see Publication 946.

-If you are claiming depreciation on a car you use in your trade or business, see Publication 917.
+If you are claiming depreciation on a car you use in your trade or business, see Publication 463.
 If the car is not used more than 50% for business during the tax year, you may have to recapture excess depreciation.
 Include the excess depreciation in your gross income and add it to your basis in the property.
-For information on the computation of excess depreciation, see Publication 917.
+For information on the computation of excess depreciation, see chapter 4 in Publication 463.